acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 Although complete sentences are the unit of annotation, the sentence may include material not relevant for the discourse relation at hand.
 Instead, annotators should focus on the main clause of the sentence (or, for attribution verbs, the main clause of the reported speech contained in the current sentence).

+Note that because these guidelines are partially based on the Penn Discourse Treebank, which also accounts for intrasentential discourse relations, we still include examples of intrasentential relations in the definition of discourse relations.
+In the future, these are to be replaced by real-world intersentential corpus examples.

 ## Task and Procedure

 Goal of the annotation is to annotate every sentence with at least one discourse relation.
 It is neither required nor expected that the annotation of discourse relations leads to a tree structure.